dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{Analytical}

-While graphical approaches serve as initial steps in exploratory data analysis, this should be followed up with formal methods. the \texttt{dsld} package also provides analytical methods for formal investigation of potential instances of discrimination.
-Continuing with the LSAT example, suppose we wish to examine pairwise differences in estimated mean LSAT scores across racial groups using a linear model.
-In this section, we'll see how \texttt{dsldLinear} facilitates this.
+While graphical approaches provide useful exploratory insights, they should be followed by formal statistical methods.
+The \texttt{dsld} package includes analytical tools for such investigations.
+Continuing with the LSAT example, suppose we examine pairwise differences in mean LSAT scores across racial groups using a linear model.
+We illustrate how \texttt{dsldLinear()} facilitates this analysis.
+This can be extended to the categorical case via \texttt{dsldLogit()}, and to nonparametric comparisons using \texttt{dsldML()}.